If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Full assessment phase

-Information gathered in the full assessment phase is used to inform a family group conference and support quality planning for te tamaiti.
+Our continued building and deepening of understanding in this phase is used to inform a family group conference and support quality planning for and with te tamaiti or rangatahi.

 Purpose of the full phase of assessment

-The purpose of our assessment in the full assessment phase is to develop an in-depth understanding of:
+The purpose of our assessment in the full assessment phase is to develop a deepened understanding of:

-• the full range of needs of te tamaiti (including long-term physical and psychological safety)
+• the full range of needs of te tamaiti or rangatahi (including long-term physical and psychological safety)

 • whānau or family capacity and capability, and how they might be supported to meet those identified needs

-This information informs the whānau or family at the family group conference and supports quality planning for te tamaiti.
+This information informs the whānau or family at the family group conference and supports quality planning for te tamaiti or rangatahi.

 How to undertake the full assessment phase